-- 1. Tax Performance (11 indicators)
+- 2. Tax Administration (9 indicators)

 - Tax capacity and tax effort

+- Institutional characteristics

 - Tax buoyancy

 - VAT productivity

-- 2. Tax Administration (9 indicators)

-- Institutional characteristics

 - Electronic services

 - Resource efficiency

 The database covering the tax administration theme includes nine crosssectional indicators that describe or measure the main features of the government bodies responsible for collecting tax revenue.
 Current entries in this dataset are for 2015 and 2017.
 The performance dataset includes 11 time series indicators on measures such as efficiency, buoyancy (the extent to which total taxes increase as GDP rises), and effort (for tax departments) for major taxes between 2000 and 2019.